Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 # Pathfinder Bible Experience Prep and Quiz Master

-**If you are looking for the PBE Quiz Engine by Tony Phillips, please visit http://pbequizengine.com/.**

-NOTICE: If you are looking for the website at http://pbe.uccsda.org (PBE Quiz Master), it is no longer available.
-A replacement is in the works and is available at https://pbeprep.com.
-Thanks for your patience while we work on getting things operational again!
+Live at https://pbeprep.com!
+If you are looking for the website at http://pbe.uccsda.org (PBE Quiz Master), that site is now located at https://pbeprep.com.

 The [Pathfinder Bible Experience](http://www.pathfindersonline.org/pathfinder-bible-experience) (PBE) Prep and Quiz Master is a Bible quiz website specifically tailored for the [Pathfinders](http://www.pathfindersonline.org/) in the North American Division of Seventh-day Adventists.
 It can be used for a general purpose Bible quiz website, though!
 It supports the following nifty features: